 This approach is often applied in the case of complex systems due to proper medical risk management and cost optimization (the higher the class, the more expensive the development and maintenance process).

-What if a medical device isn’t used in accordance with its Intended Use?
+What if a medical device isn’t used in line with its Intended Use?
 Who takes the responsibility: the party that bought the device or its manufacturer?

-Can I add a disclaimer inside the system or application to avoid classifying it as a medical device due to a certain feature?
+Can I add a disclaimer inside the system or app to avoid classifying it as a medical device due to a certain feature?